Financial Help for Cancer Patients: Free Resources to Offset Costs

 Financial assistance from pharmaceutical companies

-The Partnership for Prescription Assistance has a list of pharmaceutical programs providing financial help for cancer patients.
+The Canadian Cancer Survival Net has a list of pharmaceutical programs providing financial help for cancer patients.
 Note that your doctor may be able to prescribe medications that qualify for these programs.
 Services often differ under pharmaceutical assistance plans, but some may include:

 - Financial help with insurance reimbursement